 With each monthly payment, a portion of the payment covers your interest costs, and the remainder goes toward reducing your loan balance.
 Your interest costs are at their highest in the early years, and most of the loan balance gets paid off in later years.
 You might even pay more in interest than you pay towards the principal in some months.

-With a balloon loan, on the other hand, you pay mostly interest for a few years—until you make a substantial payment to wipe out the remaining loan balance.
+On the other hand, with a balloon loan, you pay mostly interest for a few years until you make a substantial payment to wipe out the remaining loan balance.
 There’s no gradual shift toward principal repayment.